fscelliott/docsdonewell/_posts/2025-05-13-ai-assisted-docs.md

 ---

-Recently, I experimented with asking an AI to write reference docs for a custom extension to a rather niche, obscure scripting language (JsonLogic).
+Here are the results of my experiments with prompting an AI to write reference docs for a custom extension to a rather niche, obscure scripting language (JsonLogic).

 TLDR: The AI performed poorly.
 It hallucinated heavily about the niche language, to the extent that its code examples were worse than useless.
 This is in contrast to the success I've had with basic code examples in well-known languages like Python.